artsy/eigen/docs/BETA_CHANGELOG.md

 * Adds Adjust SDK to the app. - orta
 * Add back analytics page view event for Search and add Bell. - alloy
 * Hero units load when app connects to internet after offline start. - ash
+* Explore tab loads when app connects to the internet after offline start. - ash

 ## 2.1.0 (2015.07.18)